 Jerome E. Seid, M.D.

-Jerome E. Seid, M.D, was born in New York City.
-He has been with Great Lakes Cancer Management Specialists since 2000 where his focus is GU malignancies but has a broad practice including benign and malignant hematology.
-Prior to joining Great Lakes, Jerome lived in Pennsylvania where he had been in private practice in hematology and oncology for more than six years.
+Jerome E. Seid, M.D., was born in New York City.
+He has been with Great Lakes Cancer Management Specialists since 2000, where his focus is GU malignancies, but has a broad practice including benign and malignant hematology.
+Prior to joining Great Lakes, Jerome lived in Pittsburgh, PA where he had been in private practice in hematology and oncology for more than six years.

-While in Pittsburg, Jerome served as one of the Medical Directors of the Forbes Hospice.
+While in Pittsburgh, Jerome served as one of the Medical Directors of the Forbes Hospice.
 He has maintained this strong interest in the teaching of end of life issues to colleagues, physicians in training and students of medicine and nursing.
-He is board certified in hospice/palliative care and continues with this mission as the Medical Director of the Henry Ford Macomb Hospice.
+He served as a change agent for the Project on Death in America.
+He is board certified in hospice/palliative care and continues with this mission as the Medical Director of the Hospice of Henry Ford Macomb Division.

 Dr. Seid is active on various hospital cancer and medical committees.
-He is currently the Medical Director of Oncology at Henry Ford Hospital Macomb.
-His hospital affiliations also include St. John Hospital & Medical Center, Bon Secours Hospital; St. Joseph Mercy Hospital West and William Beaumont, Troy.
-Dr. Seid is board certified in Internal Medicine, Hematology and Oncology and is a member in the American Society of Clinical Oncology, and American Society of Hematology.
+He currently serves on the Cancer Committee of St. John Macomb Hospital as the Liaison to the American College of Surgeons.
+His hospital affiliations also include St. John Hospital & Medical Center, William Beaumont Hospital (Grosse Pointe) and Henry Ford Hospital, (Clinton Township).
+Dr. Seid is board certified in Internal Medicine, Hematology and Oncology and is a member of the American Society of Clinical Oncology and American Society of Hematology.
 Dr. Seid has been recognized by his colleagues as one of “The Best Doctors in America”.

-In spite of his many clinical responsibilities Jerome is always up for new adventures.
-Fly fishing is his passion, including travel to exotic locales like Argentina, Nova Scotia, Montana, New Mexico to stalk trout, salmon and other species.
-Of course nothing compares to the wealth of fishing in Michigan which he loves so dearly.
+In spite of his many clinical responsibilities, Jerome is always up for new adventures.
+Fly fishing is his passion, including travel to exotic locales including Argentina, Bahamas, Alaska, Nova Scotia, Montana, New Mexico to stalk trout, salmon and other species.
+Of course, nothing compares to the wealth of fishing in Michigan, which he loves so dearly.